Meet the Macintosh!

 particular program under Windows, consider taking everything else off

-machine exclusively to running your one Windows program (at least until
+machine exclusively to running your critical Windows software.
+Import

 For more info: